-So, if you performed well and want to ensure that your strong performance stays on the record even after you transfer, you’re in luck.
 If, however, your GPA isn’t quite where you know it could be, don't worry.
 While your credits can transfer, your previous grades won't factor into your new GPA or show on your Southern New Hampshire University transcript.
-You essentially get the best of both worlds.

 Chances are good that most or maybe even all credits earned at a community college will transfer to another accredited school.

-With Southern New Hampshire University, we accept up to 45 credits toward an associate degree.
-We also accept up to 90 credits toward a bachelor’s degree.
-That’s more than half of a typical bachelor’s degree.
+At Southern New Hampshire University, we accept up to 90 credits toward a bachelor’s degree.
+That’s up to 75% of a typical bachelor’s degree.
 We have designed our general education curriculum to be in alignment with most community college curricula.
-We took care to do this for the sole purpose of making a pathway to success for each and every student.

-Not only can many community college credits transfer, but they can be applied to more than 200 degree programs.
+Not only can many community college credits transfer, but they can be applied to over 200 degree programs at SNHU.
 Every program is accredited and taught by professionals working in their respective fields.
 You'll not only receive a high-quality education, you’ll have the opportunity to learn from professionals in the field.
 You’ll be able to make important connections and build your network.

 We have made the transfer process as easy as possible because we want to ensure that every student gets the most out of their hard-earned credits.

 At Southern New Hampshire University, we have designed our general education courses with community colleges in mind.
 We aimed to align our course outcomes with community colleges and other 4-year schools with intention.
-This means that students may transfer in as many of their hard-earned credits as possible when they’re ready to become Penmen.
+This means that students may transfer in as many of their hard-earned credits as possible when they’re ready to become students at SNHU.

 At SNHU, we work hard to make the transfer process as seamless as possible.
 We offer a free transcript evaluation to every incoming student.
 We accept up to 45 credits toward an associate degree.
 For a bachelor’s degree, we’ll take up to 90 credits.

 Every course is taught by a professional in their respective field.
 And best of all, we offer one of the lowest online tuition rates in the country.
-A community college alum can receive a 10% tuition scholarship in our online courses.
-If you decide to apply that scholarship to our campus program, you could save up to $15,000 over the course of your degree.
+A community college graduate from a partner school can receive a 10% tuition scholarship for our online courses.

-While there is no hard and fast rule, generally you can transfer to another school as soon as you have one term of completed coursework on your transcript.
+While there's no hard and fast rule, generally you can transfer to another school as soon as you have one term of completed coursework on your transcript.